xuanZH424/nocode-bench.github.io/README.md

 ## Overview

-This is the codebase for the [SWE-bench website](https://www.swebench.com), which showcases leaderboards for the SWE-bench benchmark.
-SWE-bench tests systems' ability to solve GitHub issues automatically.
+This is the codebase for the [Nocode-bench website](https://www.swebench.com), which showcases leaderboards for the Nocode-bench benchmark.
+Nocode-bench tests systems' ability to solve GitHub issues automatically.

 The site is built using:
 - Jinja2 for HTML templating